Mikeware/SpaceBattleArena/doc/server/setup.md

 **Note:** By default, the server creates a .log file which contains information about what has occurred during the session.
 This can be turned off using the additional parameters described in the next section.
 Otherwise, you may want to delete it occasionally or before each run.
 It is useful to provide this file when requesting any support.

-<a name="run"></a>(Advanced) Command-line Parameters
+<a name="run"></a>Command-line Parameters (Advanced)
 -----------------------------

-To use the advanced parameters, call the actual server executable 'SBA_Serv' on the command-line.
+There are some extra options available for the server as well.
+It is also possible to pass in any number of configuration files to the server.

+Each extra configuration file passed in will override or add to the configuration file before it.
+Therefore files passed in last (on the right) have the highest precedence.

-	Usage: SBA_Serv.exe [options]
+	Usage: SBA_Serv.exe [options] [config_file] [more_config_files...]

+	You should pass at least one config file to the server.
+Additional config files will override/add to the options in the base file.

 	Options:
-	  -h, --help            show this help message and exit -c CONFIGFILE, --config=CONFIGFILE
+	  -h, --help            show this help message and exit -n, --nolog           turns logging off
-	                        specify configuration file used to configure game server
-	  -2 CONFIGFILE2, --config2=CONFIGFILE2
-	                        specify a secondary configuration file to override defaults
-	  -g, --headless        use to run the server without the GUI -v, --verbose         turns logging to DEBUG (from INFO) -l LOGFILENAME, --logfile=LOGFILENAME
+	  -v, --verbose         turns logging to DEBUG (from INFO) -l LOGFILENAME, --logfile=LOGFILENAME
-	                        specifies the file to log info to -n, --nolog           turns logging off
+	                        specifies the file to log info to